T-tssxuan/notes/Readme.md

-# This is my recorder for learing the machine learning
+# This is my records for learing the machine learning

 ### [Daily recorde](./daily/Readme.md)